-The final weeks at uni are filled with a lot of ‘A Thousand Miles’ “I need you and I miss you” meme-able moments.
-Especially at dissertation hand in – still one of the best days & nights EVER – and my final few days in York including Summer Ball, for a tipsy night with my BFFs.
+The final weeks are amazing, especially at dissertation hand in – which was one of the best days and nights EVER – and my final few days in York including Summer Ball, for a tipsy night with my BFFs.

-There were dresses, hairspray, lunging, sweets, legs out and dodgems, need I say more.
+There were dresses, hairspray, lunging, shots, sweets, dodgems, need I say more.
 A basic recipe for a good night out, right?